kmontag/macher/README.md

 before writing them to disk.

 macher takes inspiration from gptel's flexibility and visibility.
-It doesn't touch your gptel globals (unless you tell it to) - it's just a set of presets and tools that you can use as you like.
+It doesn't touch your gptel globals (unless you tell it to) - it's just a set of presets, tools, and transforms that you can use as you like.
 Or you can use the built-in action commands for a quick and easy workflow.

 ## Installation and configuration